biscuitrescue/drag/README.md

 # Drag

 ## TODO
-- [x] Hashmaps instead of if-else for identifiers
+- [-] Hashmaps instead of if-else for identifiers
 - [ ] Err at make_asm after hashmap